 What is the difference between Santa Maria and Argentine Grills?

-In the past ten years there has been growing interest in both Argentine and Santa Maria grilling, and consequentially a growing demand for outdoor wood fired cooking appliances.
-Domestic and overseas manufacturers have been busy building grills with features that meet consumer expectations.
-Retailers want to supply their consumers with the grill with all the gadgets to be competitive in the marketplace.
-This has caused a widespread general misunderstanding about the intricacies of these traditional grilling styles.
-Grill retailers are combining the two terms to gain market dominance, move their websites to the front page of Google, and gain sales.
-Most of the grills available today have components of from both Santa Maria and Argentine grill styles.
-Argentine and Santa Maria grills, as far as consumers are concerned have become one in the same.
-The new, hybrid grills are often coined ‘Gaucho Grills’ or ‘Cowboy Grills.’
-We will explore the history of Santa Maria and Argentine grilling, the features, and functional design differences so that you’ll have the knowledge to find a grill in today’s market that fits your needs.
+Interest in Argentine and Santa Maria grilling has grown in the past ten years.
+Consequently, demand for outdoor wood-fired cooking appliances has increased.
+Domestic and overseas manufacturers now build grills with features that meet consumer expectations.
+Retailers aim to supply consumers with feature-rich grills to stay competitive.
+This trend has caused widespread misunderstanding about these traditional grilling styles.
+Grill retailers combine the two terms to dominate the market and boost sales.
+Most available grills today blend components from both Santa Maria and Argentine styles.
+Consumers often see Argentine and Santa Maria grills as the same.
+These hybrid grills are often called ‘Gaucho Grills’ or ‘Cowboy Grills.’
+We will explore the history of Santa Maria and Argentine grilling.
+Understanding their features and functional design differences will help you find a grill that fits your needs.

 What is a Santa Maria Grill?

-Santa Maria style bbq originated in the mid 1800’s when the local Santa Maria Valley ranchers needed a way to cook for their vaqueros after brandings.
-They dug earthen pits and filled them with red oak (coast live oak) and cooked large slabs of top block seasoned with a dry rub on long metal skewers over the fire.
+Santa Maria style BBQ originated in the mid-1800s.
+Local Santa Maria Valley ranchers needed a way to cook for vaqueros after brandings.
+They dug earthen pits and filled them with red oak (coast live oak).
+Ranchers cooked large slabs of top block seasoned with a dry rub on long metal skewers over the fire.
 The meat was served with local pinquinto beans, bread, and a side salad.

-Local restaurants including Far Western Tavern, Jockos Steakhouse, and The Hitching Post in Casmalia, Shaw’s Steakhouse, AJ Spurs, Historic Santa Maria Inn, and F. Mclintocks have long been landmarks of the authentic Santa Maria bbq style.
-All are still in operation on the Central Coast of California today.
-If you’re ever in the area we highly recommend trying them to see a Santa Maria grill in action, and taste what the hype is all about.
+Local restaurants like Far Western Tavern, Jockos Steakhouse, and The Hitching Post in Casmalia exemplify authentic Santa Maria BBQ style.
+Shaw’s Steakhouse, AJ Spurs, Historic Santa Maria Inn, and F. McLintocks are also landmarks of this tradition.
+All these restaurants still operate on the Central Coast of California.
+If you’re ever in the area, try them to see a Santa Maria grill in action and taste what the hype is all about.

 What is an Argentine Grill?

 Argentine asado (barbecue) originated similarly to Santa Maria style barbecue.
-La parrilla tradition evolved around the local gaucho culture.
-Gauchos are Argentinian cowboys who spent long months on the range horseback herding cattle.
-For centuries Gauchos have grilled the meats available to them over hot wood coals.
+La parrilla tradition evolved around local gaucho culture.
+Gauchos are Argentinian cowboys who herd cattle on horseback for months.
+For centuries, Gauchos have grilled available meats over hot wood coals.

-An Argentine parrilla is traditionally quite simple.
-A traditional Argentinian parrilla consists of a low, stationary cooking surface alongside a “brasero” or ‘wood basket.’
-The brasero grill is a basket formed with iron and is used to burn branches and logs down to embers.
-The embers fall through the large openings in the bottom of the basket and are raked under the low, cooking surface.
-Argentine asado (barbecue) traditionally consists of flank steak, skirt steak, chorizo, or blood sausage, grilled long and low over hot wood coals laid on a brick surface.
-The cooking process involves a very hot searing of the meat initially to lock in juices, followed by a longer, lower temperature cook.
-Argentine grilling involves constant raking of coals from under the brasero to the cooking grate to maintain consistent temperature.
+An Argentine parrilla is traditionally simple.
+It consists of a low, stationary cooking surface alongside a “brasero” or “wood basket.”
+The brasero burns branches and logs down to embers.
+Embers fall through large basket openings and are raked under the low cooking surface.
+Argentine asado (barbecue) traditionally includes flank steak, skirt steak, chorizo, or blood sausage.
+These meats are grilled long and low over hot wood coals on a brick surface.
+The process involves a very hot initial searing to lock in juices, followed by a lower temperature cook.
+Argentine grilling requires constant raking of coals from under the brasero to the cooking grate.

 Many Argentine parrilla designs still feature a side or centered brasero.
-The brasero is typically offered with a 3-sided, open front firebox with an open front or a front door to access raking embers under the cooking grate.
-You’ll usually see a V-shaped grate, tipped slightly forwards, channeling excess fat to drip into a front drip tray or catch pan.
-Channeling the fat drippings away from the fire is essential in a non-height adjustable grill to prevent flare-ups.
-Drippings may be used for basting or be discarded.
-The Argentine V grate is especially beneficial when cooking skin-on chicken halves as it provides a crispier texture.
+The brasero usually has a three-sided, open front firebox or a front door for raking embers.
+You’ll often see a V-shaped grate, tipped slightly forward, channeling excess fat to a drip tray.
+Channeling fat drippings away from the fire prevents flare-ups in non-height adjustable grills.
+Drippings can be used for basting or discarded.
+The Argentine V grate is especially useful for cooking skin-on chicken halves, providing a crispier texture.

-At JD Fabrications BBQ, our goal is to build grills with components that will last.
+At JD Fabrications BBQ, we build grills with components that last.
 We offer innovative, beautiful Santa Maria and Argentine Gaucho grill hybrid designs at the forefront of functionality and longevity.
-Check out our website for the best Santa Maria grill for sale on our online store, www.jdfabrications.com or let us answer your questions by phone 805-637-6700.
+Check out our website for the best Santa Maria grill for sale at www.jdfabrications.com.
+Or let us answer your questions by phone at 805-637-6700.
 We would love to build your dream grill!